orstavik/JoiEvents/docs/4c_EventFeedback/5_Pattern_FeedbackElement.md

  * what was the *state* of the gesture when it ended?
  * did the app register a "very fast event" such as a `click` or loading of a network resource?

-Not for implementations: When two or more feedback elements from the same EventSequence are active in the DOM at the same time, then remember to deep clone the feedback image or otherwise ensure that the different feedback element objects.
+Not for implementations: When two or more feedback elements from the same EventSequence are active in the DOM at the same time, due to for example a long delay before the FeedbackElement is removed, then the EventSequence can deep clone the BlindManDom layer element to disconnect it from new actions.

 ## Automated CSS properties for FeedbackElements

-The BlindManDom sets `display: fixed; pointer-events: none; z-index: 2147483647; overflow: visible;` on its layer element.
+The BlindManDom sets `display: fixed; pointer-events: none; z-index: 2147483647; overflow: visible; padding: 0; margin: 0;` on its layer element.

 The EventSequence can also add a `transform` style to the BlindManDom layer element.
 The `transform` style allows the EventSequence to efficiently (re)position the FeedbackElement together with a moving cursor.
 If the FeedbackElement rarely moves on screen, the less efficient `top`, `left`, `bottom`, `right` properties can be used instead.